-In ancient China, the tiger symbolized protection of goodness, while a destroyer of evil.
+In ancient China, the tiger symbolized the protection of goodness and the destruction of evil.

 In Chinese and other Asian cultures, the tiger is viewed as a balancing spirituals force to the dragon.
-While the dragon represent yang, or masculine energy, the tiger represents yin, or feminine energy.
-Without one, the world falls out of balance.
+While the dragon represents yang, or masculine energy, the tiger represents yin, or feminine energy.
+Without one, the world will fall out of balance.

 Tiger Meaning in Russia